-- Student Support Officials together with the Peer Mentors monitor the use of the system to establish the type and frequency of bullying incidents and why they occur. - Student Support Officials have regular meetings with the Assistant Headteacher in charge of the system to monitor the use of the system and make any necessary changes. - All serious incidents dealt with by staff are logged on Myconcern.
-A Behaviour Log is also kept by the Pastoral Support Managers who produce regular reports (3 per year) for the Pastoral Group. - Pastoral Group reviews the procedures annually. - The policy is reviewed at least once every two years by the Pastoral Team and the School Council.
-Changes are made as needed. - Assistant Headteacher monitors the pattern and frequency of racist incidents and reports as needed to the Governing Body and to KCC on an annual basis. - Parents/carers and students participate in a whole-school questionnaire as to whether students feel safe at school and how effectively to school deals with bullying incidents.
+- Student Support Officials together with the Peer Mentors monitor the use of the system to establish the type and frequency of bullying incidents and why they occur. - Assistant Headteacher works closely with the Anti-Bullying Team and meets them regularly as well as monitors the type and frequency of bullying incidents and why they occur. - Student Support Officials have regular meetings with the Assistant Headteacher in charge of the system to monitor the use of the system and make any necessary changes. - All serious incidents dealt with by staff are logged on Myconcern.
+A Behaviour Log is also kept by the Pastoral Support Managers who produce regular reports (3 per year) for the Pastoral Group. - Pastoral Group reviews the procedures annually. - The policy is reviewed every year by the Pastoral Team and the School Council.
+Changes are made as needed. - Senior Assistant Headteacher monitors the pattern and frequency of racist incidents and reports as needed to the Governing Body and to KCC on an annual basis. - Parents/carers and students participate in a whole-school questionnaire as to whether students feel safe at school and how effectively the school deals with bullying incidents.